jonfroehlich/CMSC434Calculator/README.md

 This repo includes code for a simple, interactive Android calculator made in Android Studio.

-The code was developed in a YouTube tutorial video called [Rapidly Prototyping a Calculator App in Android](https://youtu.be/2-mmH_nOE9Q)
-The tutorial assumes very little previous knowledge of Android but experience with Java.
+The code was developed in a YouTube tutorial video called [Rapidly Prototyping a Calculator App in Android](https://youtu.be/2-mmH_nOE9Q).
+I suggest watching the video if you want to better understand how the calculator was developed and various design decisions.
+The video tutorial assumes very little previous knowledge of Android but experience with Java.

 The video covers:
 1. How to use Android Studio's drag-and-drop WYSIWYG interface along with the declarative XML interface to build user interfaces